Gun shows in the United States: Gun show loophole

 The so-called "Gun show loophole" is a controversial political term in the United States coined by gun control supporters that refers to sales of firearms by private sellers, including those done at gun shows.
 Under federal law, private-party sellers are not required to perform background checks on buyers.
-Private sellers are also not required to record the sale or ask for identification.
+Private sellers in some states do not need to perform background checks but are usually required to record the sale and/or ask for identification depending on the state or county.
 There are some Federal rules regarding the sales.
 As of August 2013, 33 states do not require background checks for sales of firearms by private individuals, while 17 states and Washington, D.C., do require background checks for some or all private firearm sales.
 This is in contrast to sales by gun stores and other Federal Firearms License holders, who are required by federal law to perform background checks of all buyers, and to record all sales, regardless of venue (i.e. private sales).